tuxity/betaseries-to-trakt/README.md

 Next, go to [your api applications](https://trakt.tv/oauth/applications) and click on the one named `betaseries-to-trakt`

-You will need the `Client ID`, `Client Secret` and the `PIN URL` from that page.
+You will need the `Client ID` and the `Client Secret` from that page.
+Also copy the number in the URL who should look like `https://trakt.tv/oauth/applications/XXXXX`

-Open the address of `PIN URL` in a new tab.
+Then, open this URL [https://trakt.tv/pin/XXXXX](https://trakt.tv/pin/XXXXX) (replacing `XXXXX` by your application number) in a new tab.
 You have to authorize the application `betaseries-to-trakt` to access to your account by clicking `Authorize`.

-Next, a 8 digits pin will be displayed, keep it nearby too.
+Next, a 8 alphanumerics pin will be displayed, keep it nearby too.

 ### The script